kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ### Hook for component jobs in `hydroform/parallel-install/engine.go`; Pre/Post Component Jobs - Deploy and Deletion

 Pre- and post-jobs will be executed before and after each Kyma component.
-In this way only the componentns which will be installed/upgraded will be considered by the JobManager &#8594; Other will just not be executed.
-Furthermore, since the pre-requisites of components are deployed using the `worker` function of an `engine` as well, the JobManager handles them automatically.
+In this way, only the components that will be installed or upgraded are considered by the JobManager &#8594; others are not executed.
+Furthermore, since the prerequisites of components are deployed using the `worker` function of an `engine` as well, the JobManager handles them automatically.

 ```go
 import "hydroform/parallel-install/jobs"